- The ERROR_TOO_MANY_POSTS error can be recognized by its Too many posts were made to a semaphore message.

 - Open the Start Menu and click on Power button.
 Press and hold Shift on your keyboard and choose Restart from the menu.

 - You’ll see a list of options.
-Select Troubleshoot > Reset this PC > Remove everything.
+Select Troubleshoot, then Reset this PC and click on Remove everything.
 You might be asked to insert your installation media, so be sure to have it ready.

-- Select your version of Windows and choose Only the drive where Windows is installed > Just remove my files.
+- Select your version of Windows and choose Only the drive where Windows is installed and select Just remove my files.

 - You’ll now see a list of changes that the reset will make.
 Click on Reset to continue.

 - Follow the instructions on the screen to complete the process.

 After you reset Windows 10, you’ll have to install all your applications and move files from the backup.
 This solution will remove all files from your system drive, so you should use it only if other solutions can’t fix the problem.

 Too many posts were made to a semaphore message and ERROR_TOO_MANY_POSTS error can cause some problems on your PC and prevent you from running certain apps.
 However, we hope that you managed to solve these problems by using one of our solutions.